 "Every human being has a longing for God.
 Christians go one step further—not only do we long for God but we have the treasure of his presence always with us."

-"We cannot say that we love Jesus only in the Eucharist—naturally, we want to put that love into action, serving the poor.
+"We cannot say that we love Jesus only in the Eucharist—naturally, we want to put that love into action.
 We cannot separate the Eucharist and the poor."

 "We will be the happiest people in the world if we belong to God, if we place ourselves at his disposal, if we let him use us as he pleases."